DavidMejiaSo/DavidMejiaSo/README.md

       alt="adampithewan" height="30" width="40" /></a>
 </p>

-⚠️ Note (Jul-Aug 2024): This is my official portfolio, now consolidated and reorganized.
-Projects were previously scattered, and privacy policies restricted some uploads.
-Hence, pull requests are currently lower than usual.
+⚠️ Note (Mar 2025): This is my official portfolio, now consolidated and reorganized.
+Previously, projects were scattered, and privacy policies restricted some uploads.
+Currently, I am actively working on several projects with their respective repositories, so updates are resuming. 🚀

 <h3>Statistical Data :-</h3>
 <p><img align="center"